UppiliSrinivas/react-stepper/README.md

 ## 🚀 Features

 - ✅ Easy to use and integrate into any React project
-- 🎨 Fully customizable step styles (active, completed, loading, error)
+- 🎨 Fully customizable step styles (active, completed)
 - ⚡ Built with **TypeScript** for type safety
 - 🧩 Context-based state management with hooks
-- 🔄 Built-in step validation and status management
-- 🎯 Support for async operations with loading states
-- ❌ Error handling for failed step validations
 - 🧪 Tested with **Vitest** + **React Testing Library**

 ---